 Strengths

-• +Bare metal options for performance-critical work
++Bare metal options from $35/mo for performance-critical work

-• +Strong API for infrastructure automation
++Strong API for infrastructure automation

 Trade-offs

-• Control panel less polished than DO
+−Control panel less polished than DO

-• Marketplace smaller than DO
+−Marketplace and managed-services catalog smaller than DO

 Cloud Compute

-$5/mo entry
+$5/mo entry (1 vCPU, 1GB)

 Regions